Hands of Hope

 Together we embrace LIFE

-Although the current climate is not inducive to the sale of handcrafted goods due to postal restrictions, closure of markets and people’s focus on buying the basics, Hands of Hope has re-opened after a three month ‘stay at home’ period.
-So as not to create unmovable stock however, just two days a week employment is being offered with additional days when orders are received.
+Although the current climate is not inducive to the sale of handcrafted goods due to some postal restrictions, closure of markets and people’s focus on buying the basics, Hands of Hope is open for business!

-To supplement their income, the producers have been helped to start additional income-generating activities which they turn their attention to on days not working in the project.
+To supplement their income, on the days not spent in the project, the producers have been helped to start additional income-generating activities at home.

 The tranquil, natural environment of the Friendship Centre overlooking a large fishpond, with neighbouring bamboo forest and rice fields, provides a calming place to work.

-An elected committee oversees production and management of the daily tasks, including care of the working space.
-The specific roles of designing, quality control, stock management, packing, ordering and shopping for raw materials, are undertaken by others within the group, with each person, from the committee down, involved directly with production itself.
+The specific roles of designing, quality control, stock management, packing, ordering and shopping for raw materials, are undertaken by the members, with each person, involved directly with production itself.
+With a reduced number of producers since Covid first appeared, production has become very much more of a team effort.

 A seven-hour working day is the norm with production beginning after morning meditation.
 A meal is shared at noon and the producers have time to relax.